 Continuing to grow at a phenomenal rate, the internet has moved from a quiet means of communication among academic and scientific research circles into ubiquity in both the commercial arena and private homes.
 IP partner David Hayes explores important intellectual property protection issues for the material available on and through the internet in an updated version of this popular in-depth treatise.

 Securities Enforcement Alert: SEC Increases Scrutiny of “Unicorns” and Other Private Companies and Secondary Market Trading of Pre-IPO Shares

 When senior U.S. Securities and Exchange Commission officials in spring 2016 announced the “Silicon Valley Initiative,” entrepreneurs, investors, companies and their advisers in the region took notice.
-In this article, securities litigation partner Michael Dicke and Susan Muck explore what the SEC’s increased scrutiny means for Bay Area companies.
+In this article, securities litigation partner Michael Dicke explores what the SEC’s increased scrutiny means for Bay Area companies.